casperbiering/dotnet-binary-xml/README.md

 ## Known/Missing Issues

-* only decoding is supported
+* encoded output is not optimized
 * local timezone offset in datetime

 ## Specification Inconsistencies